Battle of Leyte: Background

-Leyte, one of the larger islands of the Philippines, has numerous deep-water approaches and sandy beaches which offered opportunities for amphibious assaults and fast resupply.
-The roads and lowlands extending inland from Highway 1, that ran for 40 mi along the east coast between Abuyog town to the north and the San Juanico Strait between Leyte and Samar Islands, provided avenues for tank-infantry operations, as well as suitable ground for airfield construction.
-American air forces based on Leyte could strike at enemy bases and airfields anywhere in the archipelago.
+Leyte, facing the Pacific Ocean, has numerous deep-water approaches and sandy beaches which offered opportunities for amphibious assaults and fast resupply.
+The roads extend inland with Highway 1, that runs for 40 mi along the east coast between Abuyog town to the north and the San Juanico Strait between Leyte and Samar Islands, providing avenues for tank-infantry operations, as well as suitable ground for airfield construction.
+American air forces based on Leyte could strike at enemy bases and airfields anywhere in the Philippines.

-A heavily forested north–south mountain range dominates the interior and separates two sizable valleys, or coastal plains.
+A heavily forested mountain range dominates the interior and separates two plains.
 The larger Leyte Valley extends from the northern coast to the long eastern shore and contains most of the towns and roadways on the island.
-The other, Ormoc Valley, situated on the west side, was connected to Leyte Valley by a roundabout and winding road, Highway 2; it ran from Palo town on the east coast, then west and northwest through Leyte Valley to the north coast, it then turned south and wound through a mountainous neck to enter the northern Ormoc Valley.
-This continued south to the port of Ormoc City, then along the western shore to Baybay town.
-The road then turned east to cross the mountainous waist of the island and it connected with Highway 1 on the east coast at Abuyog.
-Below these towns, the mountainous southern third of Leyte was mostly undeveloped.
-High mountain peaks over 4400 ft, as well as the jagged outcroppings, ravines, and caves typical of volcanic islands offered formidable defensive opportunities.
-The timing late in the year of the assault would force combat troops and supporting pilots, as well as logistical units, to contend with monsoon rains.
+The other, Ormoc Valley, situated on the west side, was connected to Leyte Valley by Highway 2 running from Palo town on the east coast, then west and then south through Leyte Valley to Ormoc bay, then along the western shore to Baybay.
+The road then turned east to cross the mountainous interior and connected it with Highway 1 on the east coast at Abuyog.
+South of these towns, the mountainous southern third of Leyte was mostly undeveloped.
+High mountain peaks over 4400 ft, as well as the jagged karst formations of the island offered formidable defensive opportunities.
+The timing late in the year forced combat troops and supporting pilots, as well as logistical units, to contend with monsoon rains.

-Leyte's population of over 900,000 people—mostly farmers and fishermen—could be expected to assist an American invasion, since many residents already supported the guerrilla struggle against the Japanese in the face of harsh repression.
+Leyte's population of over 900,000 people—mostly farmers and fishermen—could be expected to assist an American invasion, since many residents already supported the guerrilla struggle against the Japanese.
 Japanese troop strength on Leyte was estimated by U.S. intelligence at 20,000; mostly of the 16th Division under Lieutenant General Shiro Makino.